-Another area of research are blue- and red-light activatable guanylate and adenylate cyclases, respectively.
+Another area of research are red-light activatable guanylate and adenylate cyclases, respectively.
 These represent artificial light-regulatable tools that are designed based on functional data of a blue-light regulatable adenylate cyclase (Lindner et al., J Mol Biol, 2017) and the evolutionary conservation of elements required for signal transduction.
 The identification of specific signaling elements for the closely related effector systems and the comparison of functionalities of different artificial chimeras provided new insight into the coupling mechanism of sensor-effector modules.
-The successful characterization of these systems required an interdisciplinary approach combining biochemistry with tools of structural biology (in collaboration with Prof. Karl Gruber, KFU Graz).
-Atomic models obtained from xray crystallography were functionally extended by the in-solution method hydrogen-deuterium exchange (HDX, experiments performed at the Max Planck Institute for Medical Research in Heidelberg) to obtain structural information of elements that are involved in photo-activation and signal transmission (former thesis project of Stefan Etzl).
+The successful characterization of these systems required an interdisciplinary approach combining biochemistry with tools of structural biology.
+Atomic models obtained from x-ray crystallography were functionally extended by the in-solution method hydrogen-deuterium exchange coupled to mass spectrometry (HDX-MS) to obtain structural information of elements that are involved in photo-activation and signal transmission.
 Highlights in this project were the elucidation of a full-length structure of a functional red-light activated adenylate/guanylate cyclase (see figure below) and the demonstration that it can be used as an effective optogenetic tool in the animal model system Caenorhabditis elegans (Etzl et al., J Biol Chem, 2018).